Bear in a tree holds Michigan city in suspense for hours on Mother’s Day

 TRAVERSE CITY, Mich.
-(AP) — A city in northern Michigan has a new Mother’s Day memory: A 350-pound bear was in a tree for hours, watched by dozens of people, before it fell asleep and dropped onto mattresses below.
+(AP) — A city in the Lower Peninsula has a new Mother’s Day memory: A 350-pound bear was in a tree for hours, watched by dozens of people, before it fell asleep and dropped onto mattresses below.

 “It’s like the best block party ever,” Annette Andersen said.